FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/customizing.md

 toc: true
 ---

 Masterstroke is intended to be customized to suit your playstyle.
 You can make things as hard or easy as you'd like, or turn off several features that you're not interested in using.
 Below you'll find information about things that can be safely customized.
-All of the following changes should be made in the MCMs for Masterstroke *after you have run the initial setup process for the MCMs*.
+Most of the following changes should be made in the MCMs for Masterstroke *after you have run the initial setup process for the MCMs*.

 ## Out-Of-Game Changes
 Some changes to the list must be made in Mod Organizer 2 before launching the game.